Helixes for 2021 and newer Polaris “large roller” Team secondary.

 Notes: Please choose from the available angle chart above.
 When you order any“available angle” helix from one of our charts here, it is most often cut and shipped in the next 1-2 days.
 Most often next day.

-Custom angles: We often can do angles not listed on the charts but there will be extra programming fees applied, and will usually require 3-4 business days added to the order.
+Custom angles: We often can do angles not listed on the charts but there will be extra programming fees applied, and will usually require 3-5 business days added to the order.
 Always contact for availability.
-Custom angles must be on the formats we use here in the charts (ie; Polaris standard compound type, or full progressive, see charts).
-Non standard programming like 3 step or 3 angle formats with different durations of angles will only be considered in substantial larger quantities of that same helix.
+Custom angles must be on the formats we use here in the charts (ie; Polaris standard compound type, full progressive,or our partial progressive format. see charts).

 TP21* = Team Polaris large roller 2021+